P1144322

 snow in the Great Smoky Mountains National Park

 Winter is just around the corner, and there is nothing more magical than seeing snow in the Smoky Mountains.
 While the weather is somewhat unpredictable, there are always a few places where you can go to increase your chances of seeing snow-covered mountaintops.
 Of course, you are more likely to see heavy snowfall in the upper elevations.
-Here are 4 of the best places to see snow in the Smoky Mountains:
+Here are some of the best places to see snow in the Smoky Mountains:

 1. Winter Hiking Trails

-Rainbow Falls in the Smoky MountainsThere are so many benefits of winter hiking in the Smoky Mountains!
+There are so many benefits of winter hiking in the Smoky Mountains!
 For one thing, the trails are less crowded because of the chilly temperatures.
 If you don’t mind the cold, bundle up with your hiking supplies and set off on your winter adventure.
 While some of the trails are closed during the winter months, there are plenty of options still available.
 One of the most popular winter hikes is Rainbow Falls.
 If you are lucky, you may get to see the waterfall bejeweled with hanging icicles, which is a sight you don’t want to miss.

 2. Ober Mountain